nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [dnastacio.medium.com: The Art and Science of Probing a Kubernetes Container](https://dnastacio.medium.com/the-art-and-science-of-probing-a-kubernetes-container-db1f16539080) In this article, you'll learn how to author Kubernetes container probes, with particular attention to the relatively new addition of startup probes to the mix
 - [medium.com/@eumaho: Setting up readiness and liveness health-check probes in Kubernetes with SpringBoot 🌟](https://medium.com/@eumaho/setting-up-readiness-and-liveness-health-check-probes-in-kubernetes-with-springboot-674eb1038377)
 - [kamsjec.medium.com: liveness and readiness probes…](https://kamsjec.medium.com/liveness-and-readiness-probes-91919f24e305)
+- [dev.to/otomato_io: Liveness Probes: Feel the Pulse of the App](https://dev.to/otomato_io/liveness-probes-feel-the-pulse-of-the-app-133e) This article provides some helpful examples to correctly configure your liveness, startup and readiness probes in Kubernetes

 ### Reserved CPU and memory in Kubernetes nodes